Accessibility Tools

 1. When using municipal buildings or public spaces (the “built environment”).
 This means making public buildings, streets, sidewalks, and shared spaces accessible to all.

-3. When receiving communication and information so that all people can receive, understand, and share the information they need.
+3. When receiving communication and information all people can receive, understand, and share the information they need.

-4. When using public transportation - making it easier for everyone to get where they need to go.
+4. When using public transportation - makes it easier for everyone to get where they need to go.

 5. When applying for employment.
-This is to ensure workplaces are accessible, and supporting people with disabilities in finding meaningful employment.
+This is to ensure workplaces are accessible and support people with disabilities in finding meaningful employment.

-pdf You can access a PDF version of the action plan here.
-(2.86 MB)
+You can access a PDF version of the action plan at the bottom of this page under "Important Documents".

 Learn More About the Accessibility Advisory Committee

 The committee is made up of members of the community who offer broad knowledge and firsthand experience on the subject of accessibility.
 It also includes two appointed elected officials and Town of Yarmouth staff members.
-You can learn more about each member of the committee by visiting the committee bio page here: https://www.townofyarmouth.ca/accessibility-advisory-committee-members.html
+You can learn more about the committee by visiting their Get Involved Yarmouth page here.

 Return Often for Updates